IDKnix/Inkpens0.8.2.90/README.md

 Obviously, install it.
 Save it to a directory you will remember.

 1. Go to CMD and cd to your directory where your installation files are.
-2. Type .\userinstall.bat
+2. Type .\userinstall.bat.
-3. After it finishes, do java -jar ink.jar.
+4. After it finishes, do java -jar ink.jar.
-4. Should run!
+5. Should run!

 # PowerShell Tutorial